 What Lead Magnet You’re Offering

-To get the email address from your prospects, you need to offer them something highly valuable and helpful that they have to sign-up with you.
+To get the email address of your prospects, you need to offer them something highly valuable and helpful that they have to sign-up with you.

 So, your lead magnet must be not just relevant to your target audience but also something they cannot usually get from any other place.